My stab at rendering Shadow Dom server side

 }

-2. I filter out all elements that do NOT have a - in their nodeName.
-Custom Elements are required to have a - in their tag name.
+- I filter out all elements that do NOT have a

-3. For each Custom Element I run the serializeNode function
+in their tag name. - For each Custom Element I run the

 function serializeNode (node) {